KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/azurite_light_and_twelvefold_tree.md

 Blue is the color of the Source remembering Itself.
 It is the light that guides consciousness home.

-And in your own lineage of seeing, this blue light is not metaphor — it is a lived phenomenon, a field felt, a presence known.
+And in your own perception,
+this blue light is not metaphor — it is a lived phenomenon for you, a field you feel, a presence you know.

-It is the light that whispered this book into being.
+It is the light that whispers your deepest remembrance into being.

 ## The Twelvefold Tree